Localisation and jurisdiction: what Australian players should look out for

 How to check localization and jurisdiction:

-- 1. Check the footer of the site - there is a license and country of registration.
+- 1. Check the site footer - the license and country of registration are indicated there.

-- 2. Look at the Terms and Conditions page - see which bodies are considering disputes.
+- 2. Explore the Terms and Conditions page - see which bodies handle disputes.

-- 3. Rate the interface - is there a switch to AUD, are payment methods specified for AU?
+- 3. Evaluate the interface - is there a switch to AUD, are payment methods specified for AU?

-- 4. Ask the question in the support chat - do they work with players from Australia?
+- 4. Ask a question in the support chat - do they work with players from Australia?

 Conclusion